Pharr-San Juan-Alamo Independent School District: Service area

-Student Information
+Student information

-In 2010 the district had 32,000 students, and in 2012 8,000 of them were attending senior high school.
+In 2010, the district had 32,000 students, and in 2012 8,000 of them were attending senior high school.

-As of 2012 the student body at PSJA ISD was 99% Hispanic, and 41% of the students were classified as English as a second language students; with Spanish being the language spoken at home.
+As of 2012, the student body at PSJA ISD was 99% Hispanic, and 41% of the students were classified as English as a second language (ESL) students; with Spanish being the language spoken at home.

 TEA Academic Status

-For the 2009–2010 school year the Texas Education Agency designated 11 PSJA campuses with an "Exemplary" status and 19 as "Recognized," and the district was also designated as a "Recognized" School District.
+For the 2009–2010 school year, the Texas Education Agency designated 11 PSJA campuses with an "Exemplary" status and 19 as "Recognized", and the district was also designated as a "Recognized" School District.

-PSJA ISD believes all children can learn and within that motto it is focused on performance by having highly qualified teaching staff, effective research-based curriculum, plus state-of-the art technology to meet all instructional needs.

 Curriculum

-By 2012 PSJA ISD began using an early college model to encourage university admission among first-time, low income, Hispanic and English as a second language students.
+By 2012, PSJA ISD began using an early college model to encourage university admission among first-time, low-income, Hispanic, and ESL students.
 It is a model derived from that of the Hidalgo Independent School District; Superintendent Daniel P. King spearheaded this effort.
-After the initiative started, PSJAISD had an increase in its university matriculation rates, and in a three-year span, the four year graduation rate from the high schools increased to 87% as of 2012 from 62%.
-By 2012 about 2,000 students, making up 25% of all PSJAISD high school students, took university-level courses.
+After the initiative started, PSJA ISD had an increase in its university matriculation rates, and in a three-year span, the four-year graduation rate from the high schools increased to 87% as of 2012 from 62%.
+By 2012, about 2,000 students, making up 25% of all PSJA ISD high school students, took university-level courses.

 PSJA has been identified as a national model for putting dropouts “Back on Track to College” by Jobs for the Future (JFF) out of Boston, MA.
 JFF is working to expand key components of the model to other states across the country.
 They also released a report in March 2012 featuring PSJA's College3 initiative and “College for All” strategy.

 PSJA ISD has increased the number of yearly graduates by almost 100% from 966 in 2006–07 to over 1,900 in 2011–2012.